Seattle University: Casey Building

 Home to the College of Arts and Sciences, the Casey Building is a five-story building housing the college's administrative offices and a majority of the undergraduate and graduate departments.
 It features multiple meeting and conference rooms, the office of the Dean, and a five-floor glass atrium overlooking the gardens hidden behind the building.
+The building also had McCrory’s Clock installed in front of it in November, 2024.
+It sits along the upper mall of Seattle U's campus across from the Centennial Fountain.